 What football game would be complete without some halftime treats?
 Besides all your two-legged friends, you’ll want to make sure all of your furry friends have something yummy to munch on during the game.

-Whether you’re hosting a tailgate or having people and their pets over for the Big Game or Animal Planet's Puppy Bowl on Feb.
-7, 2021, these football jersey DIY dog treats will help you kick off your pet-friendly party.
+Whether you’re hosting a tailgate or having people and their pets over for the Big Game and the Puppy Bowl on Feb.
+13, 2022, these football jersey DIY dog treats will help you kick off your pet-friendly party.
 Plus, they’re healthy and easy to make, so you can be sure you’ll score a touchdown with your fur squad on game day.

 What you'll need: